-To some extent, this skill is already possessed by applications like Alexa or Siri, autocorrect on a smartphone, or spam recognition in electronic mail.
+To some extent, this skill is already present in applications like Alexa or Siri.
+Think autocorrect on a smartphone, or spam recognition in electronic mail.

-1. NLP is a part of artificial intelligence
+1. NLP is a part of artificial intelligence (AI)

-AI algorithms allow machines to analyze and process huge amounts of data in order to detect patterns in the data, and therefore, learn something.
+AI algorithms allow machines to analyze and process huge amounts of data to detect patterns in the data, and therefore, learn something.

 2. NLP focuses on language